Keepmoat Homes Adopts Contractor Management Software For Increased Safety And Efficiency

 The UK construction industry was put on hold when the global COVID-19 pandemic hit.
 Construction nearly stopped completely as government officials deliberated and then defined which industries and sectors would be named essential.
 Ultimately, the housing sector in construction was named an essential business by the government.
 It gave projects the green light to resume.

 Workers returning to work would need adequate guidance on moving forward, delivered by safe, social distant communication.
-While some scrambled to verify emails and phone numbers, Keepmoat utilized their existing GoContractor platform for communicating COVID-19 orientations with their subcontractor workforce.
+While some scrambled to verify emails and phone numbers, Keepmoat utilized their existing GoContractor platform for communicating COVID-19 inductions with their subcontractor workforce.
 Subcontractors and employees were able to access safety guidelines and practices essential to understand before resuming work.

-“We were able to put together a tailored orientation on COVID-19 immediately,” says Nick Martens, Director of Group Health, Safety & Sustainability.
+“We were able to put together a tailored induction on COVID-19 immediately,” says Nick Martens, Director of Group Health, Safety & Sustainability.
 “We were able to safely communicate COVID-19 protocols, no gathering in canteens, cabins, or even together in the open air.
-Our COVID-19 orientation can be done remotely, by workers, on a smart device.
+Our COVID-19 induction can be done remotely, by workers, on a smart device.
 This helped us to return to work in a planned, controlled way.”

 Keepmoat homeowners can also rest easy, knowing those working on home repairs included in the Keepmoat service warranty have been adequately briefed and prepared to work safely during the pandemic.
 “We’re proud to share our robust process that ensures all of our customer-facing employees have received and passed the necessary training to prevent the spread of COVID-19.”